Siphon880gh/devbrain/Enterprise - Code Standards, Compliance, Security/Standards/_Software Development Standards, Runtime - Logging.md

 > ✅ In production, logs should go to files, which developers can review later as needed without exposing internal details to users.
 > ✅ In production, fatal errors should trigger alerts to developers—such as an email, text message, or notification—so they're aware of critical issues immediately.
 > ✅ Returning a graceful error message with a reference code keeps the experience professional and non-technical for the user, while still giving developers a traceable identifier to debug the issue.
+> ✅ Log file paths may vary across environments—for example, between macOS and a production Linux server.
+To handle this consistently, add a configurable layer (e.g., `environments.config.json`) to define environment-specific paths.

 #### 🚫 Production Mode (`NODE_ENV === 'production'`)